We model droplets.

-PPBDesigner column module can be used as a stand-alone unit operation or can be integrated with other flowsheet modules for a complete chemical process flow diagram simulation.
+You can simulate a stand-alone column module or you can integrate PPBDesigner with other flowsheet modules for a complete chemical process flow diagram simulation.

 Graphical visualization of the results, such as solute concentration, hold-up profile and Droplet Size Distribution (DSD), are generated automatically within the simulator.